bens4lsu/theskinny-publish/Content/blog2/let-me-take-care-of-this.md

 The limeys don't like this notion because 8% of their countrymen's pension payments comes from BP dividends.
 To that I say, piss poor money management, redcoats.
 But if any of your retirees is having trouble making ends meet, one of your own corporations might buy you some rubber boots and put you to work scooping tar balls off of once beautiful American beaches.</li>

 <li><b>Can we get some engineers from Japan to take a look at the leak itself?</b>  Let's not pretend that theirs aren't better than ours.
 When is the last time your Honda didn't start?
-If they aren't around, maybe we can give the Germans a crack at it.<li>
+If they aren't around, maybe we can give the Germans a crack at it.</li>

 <li><b>Open up the Mississippi.</b>  Push the damn oil away from here.
 Sorry Florida.
 Sand is probably easier to clean than marsh grass, and by the time it gets to you, it should be diluted.
 And it's not like the whole Florida Gulf coast isn't going to need a good scrubbing.</li></ul>